TheNotary/edu-offline-webapp-demo/README.md

 # TODO

 x Implement offline browsing
-- Get caching figured out such that you can bump the version to bust the cache
-- Get some indication whether you have loaded the latest version
+x Get caching figured out such that you can bump the version to bust the cache x Get some indication whether you have loaded the latest version
 - Implement the database in UMD
 - Investigate what it's like when chrome needs to grow beyond the 5mb soft cap
 - Implement a backend that syncs...
 I guess attach mongodb to the system...